 Students get the same level of aid for intensive courses during Interterm and Summer that they receive during the previous semester.
 For example, if students taking nine hours or more in the fall semester move to less than full-time in spring semester, they will receive the full level of aid for Interterm just as they did during fall, and they will receive the reduced level of aid from spring semester for summer courses.

-- Apply for aid each year by the financial aid application deadline (April 15).
+- Apply for aid each year using the financial aid application.

 - Maintain a satisfactory academic standard (minimum GPA of 2.5)